 When you’re in your tree stand, you have a lot on your mind, wind direction, picking shooting lanes, and other essential aspects of your hunt.
 The last thing you want to worry about is pesky mosquitoes driving you crazy while trying to keep movement to a minimum.

-When camping, I have used Thermacells with solid success that I am confident they work well to repel mosquitoes and allow me to enjoy my time in the woods.
+When camping, I have used Thermacells with solid success, and I am confident they work well to repel mosquitoes and allow me to enjoy my time in the woods.
 But this has led me to wonder, can deer smell Thermacells?

 Can Deer Smell Thermacells

 Thermacells do emit a unique odor that is slightly detectable by the human nose.
-A deer’s sense of smell is 500 to 1,000 times as strong as a human’s so deer indeed can detect the smell of a Thermacell.
+A deer’s sense of smell is 500 to 1,000 times as strong as a human’s, so deer can detect the smell of a Thermacell.

-So now that we established they can smell the Thermacell, the real question is does a Thermacell spook deer?
+So now that we established they could smell the Thermacell, the real question is, does a Thermacell spook deer?
 Deer generally are not spooked by a Thermacell; even though they can smell it, they do not associate the Thermacell with danger.

 Thermacell coils have the active ingredient Allethrin, a synthetic version of a naturally occurring repellent found in chrysanthemum flowers.
-Having a natural active ingredient instead of a chemical synthetic active compound further helps ensure the Thermacell is less likely to spook deer.
+A natural active ingredient instead of a synthetic chemical compound further helps ensure the Thermacell is less likely to spook deer.

-Thermacell also makes an earth scent refill that is designed to mast human scent and be less likely to be smelled by animals than regular Thermacell refills.
+Thermacell also makes an earth scent refill designed to mask human scent and be less likely to be smelled by animals than regular Thermacell refills.

 Do They Emit Smoke?

-They emit a slight amount of smoke that is barely detectable to the human eye.
+They emit a slight amount of smoke barely detectable to the human eye.
 I would not be concerned with a deer seeing the smoke from a Thermacell.